A Reflection for The United Church of Hinesburg: Rev. Baybie Hoover & Virginia Brown

 Baybie’s early life was marked by a succession of tragedies.
 She was blinded at birth by a drunken doctor called to stem her mother’s hemorrhage immediately after her birth.
-Sexually transmitted diseases were the norm at that time as was the practice to rinse out a newborn’s eyes with boric acid solution to eliminate infection picked up in the birth canal.
-In his inebriated state, the doctor grabbed the acid vial he kept in his bag to sterilize hypodermics and accidentally blinded the newborn Nadine Hoover.
-He then said to the half-conscious mother that he was sorry but her baby was born blind and left.
+Sexually transmitted diseases were the norm at that time as was the practice of rinsing out a newborn’s eyes with boric acid solution to eliminate any infection picked up in the birth canal.
+In his inebriated state, the doctor grabbed the vial of acid he kept in his bag to sterilize hypodermics and accidentally blinded the newborn Nadine Hoover.
+When he realized what he had done, he then said to the half-conscious mother that he was sorry but her baby was born blind and he left.

-At fourteen she was fostered out to a farm family in remote Kansas and sent alone by train to Wakeeny Kansas with a note pinned to her address saying she was to be picked up by Elroy and Hetty Desmets.
+At fourteen she was fostered out to a farm family in remote Kansas and sent alone by train to Wakeeny, Kansas with a note pinned to her dress saying she was to be picked up by Elroy and Hetty Desmets.

-When I knew her, Baybie lived in a single-room-occupancy (SRO) in midtown in The Markwell Hotel and every day, rain or shine, she made the subway trip to the Upper East Side to spend the whole day singing on the sidewalk under the Bloomingdales awning with Virginia.
+When I knew her, Baybie lived in a single-room-occupancy (SRO) in midtown Manhattan in The Markwell Hotel and every day, rain or shine, she made the subway trip to the Upper East Side to spend the whole day singing with Virginia on the sidewalk under the Bloomingdales entrance awning.

-I eventually produced an album (Philo 1019) of Baybie and Virginia, during which time I came to know her and was captivated by her extraordinary personality.
+My partner and brother, Mike Couture and I decided to produced an album (Philo 1019) of Baybie and Virginia’s extraordinary songs and harmonies, during which time we came to know her and were captivated by her extraordinary personality.